 Actually, it’s about time we got anything from the band since their debut album, Humble Folks from 2016.
-Aside from the news of fiddler Laura Jane Grace leaving the band last July, the band has remained relatively quiet.
+Aside from the news of fiddler Laura Jane Houle leaving the band last July, the band has remained relatively quiet.
 They dropped the lead single to their new album, Homeland Insecurity called “Honeywine” last fall, but their relative silence is almost indicative of the thematic arc of the album in an ironic way.

 Front man Cleto Cordero described this album as one that deals with the struggles, anxieties and expectations of growing up, so trying to find out their next move was after their debut was understandable.
 Homeland Insecurity feels like a more unique offering from the band, although their tagline of making music that’s “easy on the ears and heavy on the heart” is still intact.